allanloji/home-mgmt/README.md

   yarn test
 ```
 ### E2E
-To run e2e tests run the following command on the main folder
+To run e2e tests run the following command on the main folder (you should have [maestro](https://maestro.mobile.dev/) installed)
 ```bash
     maestro test e2e
 ```